BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

 In some circumstances, users need to move all their funds to a new wallet.
 This may be because a wallet is potentially compromised, a simple change of software, or a migration to a wallet with a security setup that is more appropriate to the number of funds stored.
 Whichever it may be, this can be a vital function for users that applications should support.
 While it is easy to send all funds to a new address simply, additional meta and state data stored in wallet applications also need to be considered.

+The fact that transactions on the Lightning network requires invoices created by the receiver makes management easier, as they can add details to any incoming payments before they arrive.

 </div>

 ## Wallet maintenance